Why stacking 7 tools costs more than an integrated solution

 - 7 different security policies to maintain

-Technical support and assistance:
+Technical support and assistance :

 - 7 help centers with their own logic

-- 7 community forums to consult
+- 7 community forums to check out

-Updates and compatibility:
+Updates and compatibility :

 - Each tool evolves independently